Ho Chi Minh City

 Interior space of Cha Tam church

-In the center of Saigon, Cha Tam found a three-hectare plot of land to build the church, which had been owned by nine Chinese.
-Because this land had been fallow for about 20 years, he had to overcome a lot of difficulties to find the owners as well as to buy this plot.
+In the center of Saigon, Cha Tam found a three-hectare plot of land owned by nine Chinese.
+The land had been fallow for 20 years, making it difficult to locate the owners and purchase it.

-On December 3rd, 1900, right at the feast of Saint Francis Xavier, the church began its construction according to the architectural design of Father John the Baptist Huynh Tinh Huong.
-Two years later, on January 10th, 1902, the church was finally inaugurated, and a solemn dedication of the chancel was conducted with the participation of many priests, parishioners and government officials.
+On December 3, 1900, during the feast of Saint Francis Xavier, construction began based on the design of Father John the Baptist Huynh Tinh Huong.
+Two years later, on January 10, 1902, the church was inaugurated with a solemn dedication of the chancel, attended by priests, parishioners, and government officials.

 3. Some Historical Events